synopsys-sig/synopsys-extension/README.md

   1. When using `AZURE_TOKEN: $(System.AccessToken)`, you must enable this in the Azure interface.
 Go to **Project --> Project Settings --> Repository –-> Security –-> Build Service** and set **Contribute to pull requests** to **Allow**
   2. When using `AZURE_TOKEN: $(PAT_TOKEN)`, PAT token should have minimum permissions `Code - Full` and `Pull Request Threads - Read & write`.
 Refer [Use personal access tokens](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) for more details.
 - Sensitive data such as access tokens, user names, passwords and even URLs must be configured using variable groups **(ADO → Project → Pipelines → Library → New Variable Group)**
-- Enable Build validation policy to trigger the pipeline on raising PR or any push event to existing branch (usually it will be done on main or master branch).
+- For Black Duck and Coverity PR comments enable Build validation policy to trigger the pipeline on raising PR or any push event to existing branch (usually it will be done on main or master branch).
 Refer [Build Validation](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser#build-validation) for more details.

 ## Synopsys Security Scan - Polaris